osm2pgsql-dev/osm2pgsql-website/_manual/07-pgsql-output.md

 user was granted the rights to create tables, indexes, and functions in this schema.
 Read more about schemas in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/ddl-schemas.html){:.extlink}.

+*Version < 1.9.0:*{:.version} By default no schema is set which usually means the tables will be created in the `public` schema but it depends on your PostgreSQL search path which schema is used.

+*Version >= 1.9.0:*{:.version} By default the `public` schema is used.

 Sometimes you want to create special [PostgreSQL tablespaces](https://www.postgresql.org/docs/current/manage-ag-tablespaces.html){:.extlink}